tarikcoskun/tarikcoskun.com/README.md

 ### 📦️ Installation

 [Node.js](https://nodejs.org/en/download) is required for this project to run.
 Node.js natively comes with npm, but I recommend using yarn over it, as it is faster.
-You can install yarn to your machine by using `npm install yarn -g` command.
+You can install yarn in your machine by using `npm install yarn -g` command.

 - Install dependencies: `yarn` or `npm install`.
 - Start the project: